 What Is a Double Comparative? (with Examples)

 Double ComparativeA double comparative is a grammar mistake caused by applying two ways of forming a comparative instead of one.
-Double comparatives are most commonly committed when someone uses -er and more (e.g., more taller).
+Double comparatives are most commonly committed when someone uses "-er" and "more" at the same time (e.g., more taller).

 Easy Examples of Double Comparatives